pytorch/tutorials/prototype_source/fx_graph_mode_quant_guide.rst

 to run FX Graph Mode Quantization:

-a.
 Symbolically trace only the code that needs to be quantized
 -----------------------------------------------------------------
 When the whole model is not symbolically traceable but the submodule we want to quantize is symbolically traceable, we can run quantization only on that submodule.